mzaffran/AdaptiveConformalPredictionsTimeSeries/README.md

 # Adaptive Conformal Predictions for Time Series

-This directory contains implementations of the methods described in the paper "Adaptive Conformal Predictions for Time Series", as well as details to reproduce the main figures of the paper.
+This directory contains implementations of the methods described in ["Adaptive Conformal Predictions for Time Series"](https://arxiv.org/abs/2202.07282), as well as details to reproduce the main figures of the paper.
 The following notes provide help to use this code to benchmark new methods for CP in time series.

 ## Table of Contents